maxweinstein77/TheUltimateJavaMasterySeries/README.md

 # Java Full Course for Beginnerss

-This repo contains my code for the [Java Full Course for Beginners](https://www.youtube.com/watch?v=eIrMbAQSU34) course.
+This repo contains my code for the [The Ultimate Java Mastery Series](https://codewithmosh.com/p/the-ultimate-java-mastery-series) course.

 ## 🧩 Projects